revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Maven.md

 ---

-4. List the processes which can be managed using Maven?
+4. List the processes which can be managed using Maven.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)